How common are mountain lion sightings in Alabama? - NewsBreak

 (WHNT) — Pumas, panthers, and… catamounts?
 No matter what you call a mountain lion, they’ve been spotted here in Alabama — just not as often as you might believe.

 According to the Alabama Department of Conservation and Natural Resources (ADNCR), most cougar sightings in Alabama can be attributed to “misidentifications” of dogs, cats, coyotes, and bobcats.
-Some of those sightings, while real, could even be cougars that have escaped captivity.Who and what will decide the 2022 midterm elections
+Some of those sightings, while real, could even be cougars that have escaped captivity.‘Stranger Things’ house for sale in Georgia

 State officials say there is no self-sustaining wild population of mountain lions in Alabama.